gungunsingh8391-star/linux-progress/Cheatsheet.md

 use_case: Display highly detailed, hyperlinked and multipage docs.

 ## alias name='string (separate by ;)'
 use_case: custom shortcut for long commands.
-1st search if name is alreay exixts, by using type.
+1st search if name is already exists, by using type.
 Use unalias to remove.

+## Redirecting commands by using '>'
+Use_case: command > filename.
+It will redirect 'stdout'.

+## Redirecting multiple commands by using '>>'
+Use_case: follow { command 1; command 2;  command 3; } >> filename.
+It will redirect 'stdout'.
+To append both stdout and stderr, use  { command 1; command 2;  command 3; } &>> file.

+## /dev/null (bit bucket)
+use_case: a special file that vanishes the output or error. use it like { command 1; command 2; } >> log.txt 2> /dev/null.
+This will vanish error and append stdout to the file.

+## Cat, Tac, Rev
+1. cat displays stdout (something like less cmd, but pageless).
+Using cat '>'/'>>' file, will wait to write input and append to file.
+2. tac is the reverse of cat, from last line to the first line.
+3. rev will reverse lines characterwise.

+## Pipeline operator (|)
+command 1 | command 2 | command 3